transcelerate/ddf-sdr-platform/documents/ddf-sdr-azure-solution-architecture-v2.0.md

 •	Open API Specifications with REST endpoints to maximize system interoperability and promote collaboration.

 ## Architectural Assumptions and Decisions
 The SDR Reference Implementation will leverage Microsoft Azure Cloud Components and services for development and deployment.
-The choice of solution components, however, has been made to achieve key architectural goals and objects listed in section [Architecture Goals and Constraints](#architecture-goals-and-constraints) above.
+The choice of solution components, however, has been made to achieve key architectural goals and objects listed in previous section [Architecture Goals/Objectives](#architecture-goalsobjectives).
 Following are some of the key architectural decisions made for the SDR Reference Implementation.
-#### Table 1 - Architectural Decisions

 |Area	|Decision|
 |---|---|
 |Connectivity|	OAS compliant RESTful API interfaces operate on a Push / Pull model – the upstream vendor is responsible for pushing data into the SDR and the downstream vendor is responsible for pulling data from the SDR.
 Import and Export functionality within the SDR will be considered for future release.
 Event based notifications and/or support for GraphQL will be considered in future releases.|